8 Nov 2025

 Location The Underground

-The project also celebrates Collier’s work and contributions to British jazz and improvised music ahead of what would have been his 90th birthday in 2027.
+The project also celebrated Collier’s work and contributions to British jazz and improvised music ahead of what would have been his 90th birthday in 2027.
 The first UK jazz musician to study at Berklee School of Music in Boston (USA) and the first to receive an Arts Council grant for jazz in 1968.
 He was also a gay man living and working in often very hostile environments, both professionally and within wider society.

 The Team